investing near retirement

 The first thing to do when preparing your retirement portfolio is to set aside an emergency fund, never to be touched except for an emergency.
 Put into a safe account — a regular savings account, for example — an amount of money equal to three months’ living expenses.
 Make sure the account is easily and quickly accessible.

 Next, you and your ALEC Wealth Management Advisor should examine your existing investment portfolio to determine which, if any, are high-risk assets.
 When you are working, you can tolerate some risk because those assets may offer the most return potential when they are going well.
 But, upon retirement, you’ll no longer be able to afford a sudden plunge in value.
 You’ll want to trade in some risk for some stability.

-Another option is an annuity*, which is actually an insurance contract.
+Another option is an annuity**, which is actually an insurance contract.
 It comes in a variety of forms.
 The idea of an annuity is that you commit money to it, either in a lump sum or over time.
 These investments are generally made before retirement when you can afford them.
 You may choose a fixed annuity, with a fixed interest rate, or a variable annuity, which relies on market investments.
-Another option is an indexed annuity, which is designed to track the performance of an index, for example, the S&P 500, which consists of 400 of the biggest companies in the stock market.
+Another option is an indexed annuity, which is designed to track the performance of an index, for example, the S&P 500.

 The hope at this point in your life is that you had put enough into stocks when you were younger to build wealth.
 Sage investment strategy would also have ordained that you hand over some of your assets to less volatile but more risk averse investments that would help protect you from serious loss.